MitchAmbing/Mitch-A-Data-Portfolio/README.md

 # Data Portfolio
-This repository contains a portfolio of data related projects (analysis, data science, visualizations etc) completed by me for self learning, and hobby purposes.
+This repository contains a portfolio of data related projects (analysis, data science, visualizations etc) that I have completed for self learning and hobby purposes.
 Presented in the form of iPython/Jupyter Notebooks.

 # Contents